Phil 230: Atheism: a philosophical analysis (Vailati) Fall 2009

 · A presentation, worth 20% of the course grade.

 There may also be some pop quizzes for extra points.
-Only students in class when these quizzes are administered will be allowed to take them.
+Only students present when these quizzes are administered will be allowed to take them.
 No exceptions, ever.

 Paper

 You are encouraged to give me rough drafts of your paper up to one week before the paper is due.
-Understand that the closer to a finished paper your rough draft, the more precise and useful my comments will be.
+Understand that the closer to a finished paper your rough draft is, the more precise and useful my comments will be.

 Presentation